 Current scenario.

-1. We have 2 Networks 192.168.0.0/24 which is a private network.
-172.14.14.0/24 which is the Edge node network, which can communicate to the Active Directory.
+which is the Edge node network, which can communicate to the Active Directory. - We have Edge node, which have 2 Interfaces.

-NOTE: There is no bridge between 172.14.14.237 and 192.168.0.10 interfaces.
+NOTE: There is no bridge between 172.14.14.237

-iptables configuration used on EDGE.
+configuration used on EDGE

 iptables -t nat -A PREROUTING -p tcp -m tcp --dport 88 -j DNAT --to-destination 172.14.14.174:88